20 recruitment techniques to make you more competitive in 2025

 Have you tried Tinder or any of the dating apps to spread your reach?
 If your market is less mainstream or youthful, do your hires fit into the demographics you’ll find on Snapchat or TikTok?
 Just because you haven’t tried them yet, doesn’t mean it won’t work for you.

-19. Niche job boards
+19. Find niche job boards

-20. Test your own guerilla recruiting
+20. Test your own guerrilla recruiting

 The last recruitment technique to consider adopting is guerilla recruiting.
 Or, putting your guerrilla marketing hat on and thinking of radical ways to connect with qualified candidates and beat the tight competition.